Review by: Guest Writer

 Our biggest concern with this bag: the price.
-At $209.99, the Tuff doesn’t come cheap, but you’re willing to splurge, you can rest assured that this bag is durable enough for your family’s adventures.
+The Tuff doesn’t come cheap, but you’re willing to splurge, you can rest assured that this bag is durable enough for your family’s adventures.

 Wanderer Kid’s MiniFlame Hooded Sleeping Bag

 The simple, classic design of the Wanderer Kid’s MiniFlame Hooded Sleeping Bag is ideal for families who want a functional bag without the high price tag.
-At $49.99, this well-designed bag is this review’s value pick.
+This well-designed bag is this review’s value pick.